Productivity is a thing of the mind just as it is physical.

 For instance, by using a Speech-to-Text software to dictate to your computer instead of typing on a keyboard, you’ll be able to write faster.

-Also, unlike clicking here & there and searching for files manually, using voice command to tell your computer what to do helps you operate faster and get things done quickly.
+Also, unlike clicking here & there and searching for files manually, using voice command to tell your computer what to do helps you operate faster, boost your productivity and get things done quickly.

 Generally, this gives your mind some legerity and allows you to think fast, work, and accomplish tasks briskly.